 All Ethernet network switches shall be managed switches and have all unused ports disabled.
-Network switches shall be password protected.
+Network switches shall be password protected with the CoW or ISA standard to the most stringent requirements.

-All process control system devices that incorporate password protection shall be configured with a password other than the default password.
+All process control system devices that incorporate password protection shall be configured with a password other than the default password with the CoW or ISA standard to the most stringent requirements.
 The same password should not be used on multiple devices.
 External authentication could be explored as an option as regular and standby O&M staff will need access.